raissinging/Webb-Projects/README.md

 I compared different works to my own writting to see which one was the most similar to mine, writting style wise.

 ## Substitution Madlib HTML/Python Project
-A program that substitutes certain words in a string of texts with other, mostly humorous, words, and then auto-generates html code to display the changes.
+A program that substitutes certain words in a string of texts with other, mostly humorous, words, and then generates html code to display the changes.

 ## Movie Picker
 Helps you pick between two movies bassed on their Rotten Tomatoes and IMDB score.